Free Museum: Smart Museum of Art at University of Chicago.

 The Smart Museum of Art at the University of Chicago is named for the family that donated the money for it, although it’s apt.
 This is an academic museum, open to the public and always showing something new.
 The museum hosts visiting exhibitions while showing pieces from its collection of modern art and design, Asian art, European art, and contemporary art.

 This isn’t a huge museum, but it is large enough to hold both a cafe and a gift shop.
-Combine it with a trip to the University of Chicago’s other museums, the Oriental Institute and the Renaissance Society, and you have a great, cultural, and low-cost day.
+Combine it with a trip to the University of Chicago’s other free museums, the Oriental Institute and the Renaissance Society, and you have a great, cultural, and low-cost day.

 About the Smart Museum of Art